futurewei-cloud/alcor-control-agent/src/README.md

 # Summary
 Source code folder

-Comm: Lib for communication with network controllers and transit daemon
+- Comm: Library for communication with network controllers and transit daemon
-grpc: Generate source and library for gRPC interface with Alcor Controllers
+- grpc: Generate source and library for gRPC interface with Alcor Controllers
+- net_config: Library for configurating host networking components
-proto3: Generate source and library for proto3 scheme for communication with Alcor Controllers
+- proto3: Generate source and library for proto3 scheme for communication with Alcor Controllers
-transit_rpc: Generate library for RPC interface with transit daemon
+- transit_rpc: Generate library for RPC interface with transit daemon
-test: Unit and functional test code
+- test: Unit and functional test code

-# Installation
+# Build Instructions (the easy way using Dockerfile: TBD)

+# Build Instructions (the manual way)

 ## Installing prebuilt packages